-The Commonwealth recognized that the proper maintenance of a blood transfusion service was of the utmost importance to the welfare of the community and that the service was one eminently suited for operation by the Australian Red Cross Society.
+The Commonwealth recognized that the proper maintenance of a blood transfusion service was of the utmost importance to the welfare of the community, and that the service was one eminently suited for operation by the Australian Red Cross Society.
 In March, 1954, therefore, the Commonwealth offered each State Government a grant equal to 30 per cent. of the certifiable operating expenses incurred by the Society in the conduct of the blood transfusion service in that State.
 The grant was to be made subject to the conditions that the government of the State concerned agreed to meet 60 per cent. of the cost of operating the service in that State, leaving the society to meet the remaining 10 per cent. of the cost.
 All States accepted this proposal.
-The following table sets out the payments made by the Commonwealth government to the State governments in 1958-59:-
+The payments made by the Commonwealth government to the State governments in 1959-60 were as follows:-New South Wales, £36,644; Victoria, £43,691; Queensland, £24,494; South Australia, £16,116; Western Australia, £14,923; Tasmania, £4,925; Total, £140,793.